The Just Transition Fund

 The dedicated InvestEU scheme is the second pillar of the Just Transition Mechanism.

-Similarly, InvestEU will support investments in a wider range of projects compared to the Just Transition Fund, such as projects for energy and transport infrastructure, including gas infrastructure and district heating, but also decarbonisation projects, economic diversification and social infrastructure.
+It will be implemented under the InvestEU programme across the four policy windows.
+This means that InvestEU can support investments in the framework of the Territorial Just Transition Plan (TJTP) in a wider range of projects, such as projects for energy and transport infrastructure, including gas infrastructure and district heating, but also decarbonisation projects, economic diversification and social infrastructure.

-New loan facility leveraged by the European Investment Bank (EIB)
+New public sector loan facility leveraged by the European Investment Bank (EIB)

 Eligibility to funding